mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 **What is the difference between a function and procedure?**

 Sequencing and side effects are radical departures from the idea of functional programming.
-In fact, we’d like to reserve the name *function* for something that computes and returns one value, with no side effects.
+In fact, we'd like to reserve the name *function* for something that computes and returns one value, with no side effects.

 “*Procedure*” is the general term for the thing that lambda returns—an embodiment of an algorithm.
 If the algorithm is the kind that computes and returns a single value without side effects, then we say that the procedure implements a function.